A far too forensic analysis of the video for Nickelback’s How You Remind Me

 There are good songs, and bad songs, and songs which are neither yet both.
-How You Remind Me by Nickelback is one of those, a song which is probably quite good but can’t be heard on its own terms – the 2001 single was the most-played song of the first decade of this century on U.S. radio, spun over 1.2 million times, and was equally inescapable on these shores for years.
+How You Remind Me by Nickelback is one of those, a song which is probably quite good but can’t be heard on its own terms – the 2001 single was the most-played song of the first decade of this century on U.S. radio, spun over 1.2 million times, and was equally inescapable across the pond for years.

 Right, let’s jump on in, shall we?